-When accused of a criminal, disorderly persons or traffic offense, the most valuable right you have is the right to counsel.
-It is vital to have an attorney by your side to help you understand your rights and guide you through the process.
+When accused of a crime, disorderly conduct or a traffic offense, the most valuable right you have is the right to counsel.
+It is vital to have a defense attorney by your side to help you understand your rights and guide you through the process.
 You need an attorney with you that is knowledgeable about the law and has a track record of effectiveness and experience assisting clients in your situation.
 Our attorneys aggressively defend our clients with the goal of obtaining the very best possible results with them in mind.
 Since any charge in New Jersey carries potentially serious consequences, it is best to consult with an experienced defense attorney immediately after being charged.

 Being arrested or charged with an offense is an unnerving experience.
 In the courtroom, the Police and Prosecutor are on the same side and the Judge sits up high trying to get through his long list of cases and is unable to offer you advice.
 It may appear as if the entire justice system is stacked against you and because of this, it is essential to have an experienced criminal attorney by your side.
 Having an experienced attorney working for you is important because there is nobody at the Court that will advise you as to all the consequences of a potential guilty plea or verdict.
 If you are looking for attorneys who are knowledgeable and experienced and who can help calm your nerves contact the law firm of LevinCyphers.